-But this means that if you try to add a landing page to your blog or website, it will not work because the page and post structures are set by the site theme.
+But this means that if you try to add a landing page to your blog or website, it will not work because the site theme sets the page and post structures.

 To create landing pages, you need to take a different route.
 If you are using a self-hosted WordPress site, it is very easy.

 All you need to do is add a free plugin called Elementor, which is a dedicated page builder.